RedHatTraining/DO378-apps/comprehensive-review/solutions/parks-dashboard/README.md

 # Install development/build dependencies
 npm install

-# Start the fake backend (only if no real backend is available)
+# Start the fake backend on port 3000 (only if no Quarkus backend is available)
 node fake-backend.js

-# Start the development server
+# Start the development server (pointing to the fake backend)
-npm run start:dev
+BACKEND="http://localhost:3000/" npm run dev

-# Run a production build (outputs to "dist" dir)
+# Start the development server (pointing to the Quarkus backend)
-npm run build
+npm run dev

 # Run the linter
 npm run lint